cloudability/lascivious/README.md

 You might want to record for instance the first time someone returns to your site after they have purchased your product.
-You can work these events into Kiss Metrics really easily, with no setup required on the KM side.
+You can work these events into KISSmetricss really easily, with no setup required on the KM side.

 See the API section for more details on what tools you have for doing this.

-## Contributing to lascivious
+## Contributing to Lascivious

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.